zakaria5729/zakaria5729/README.md

 - 💻 Software Engineer with **6+ years** of experience in:
    - 👉 **App** Development (Android, Flutter)
-   - 👉 **Backend** Development (Spring Boot, RDBMS)
+   - 👉 **Backend** Development (Spring Boot, Go-lang, RDBMS)
-- 💬 Discuss with me about Spring Boot, RDBMS, Android and Flutter
+- 💬 Discuss with me about Spring Boot, Go-lang, RDBMS, Android and Flutter
 - 🌱 Currently learning **Go**-lang and Database **Optimization**
+- 🌱 Currently working on **Go**-lang based e-commerce project (api)
 - 🔍 Search [zakaria5729 on Google](https://www.google.com/search?q=zakaria5729) to know more about me

 ##